FAQ

 Do I have to use metadata?

 Metadata is information that describes your data.
-Over the years, you have probably been collecting metadata in a laboratory notebook.
-Who conducted the experiment?
+For example, if you do laboratory research, you have probably been collecting metadata in a lab notebook: Who conducted the experiment?
 When was the experiment conducted?
 What are the findings from the experiment?
 Which samples were used?
 What were the conditions of the experiment?
 And so on.

-Metadata is important for everyone – including yourself – who would like to examine and use your data files in the future.
-Imagine a file with 40 columns and 7000 rows of numbers that only contains cryptic abbreviations for headers.
-Or a folder with numerous images that are only designated as ‘IMG_2764’, for example.
-Such data is not helpful to anyone.
+Metadata is important for anyone – including yourself – who would like to understand and/or use your data in the future.
+Imagine a file with 40 columns and 7000 rows of numbers that only contains cryptic abbreviations for headers, or a folder with numerous images that are only designated as ‘IMG_2764’ – such data is not helpful to anyone because it lacks documentation and context.

-The use of consistent, standardised terminology clearly specifies what you mean and facilitates the search for information of a specific kind among numerous data sets or automated processing of large volumes of data sets.
+Consistent, standardised terminology clearly specifies what you mean and facilitates, for example, the search for specific information among numerous data sets and the automated processing of large volumes of data.

 I would like to integrate data management skills into my syllabus.
 Can you assist me?

 We believe that it is never too early to start applying proper data management.
 We will gladly give advice on how you can include advanced data management methods in your syllabus and, if you want us to, we will also visit you in class.
-Feel free to contact us.
+Feel free to contact us to discuss details.

 RDM in grant applications